 In this study, we investigate the relative impacts of fishing and warming on 520 fish populations of eight species (walleye, northern pike, smallmouth bass, largemouth bass, cisco, yellow perch, black crappie, and bluegill) in the Midwestern United States over the past three decades (1990-2021).
-The US Midwest region serves as an ideal case study due to the presence of diverse freshwater fish species that support prized recreational and subsistence fisheries and the region's ongoing experience of rapid warming (Fig. 1).
-On the other hand, however, the presence of a large number of geographically dispersed lakes and a rich fishing culture brought challenges in monitoring.
-Surveys needed to be conducted in a rotating manner across lakes, resulting in inconsecutive data for each fish population.
-Additionally, unlike large-scale commercial fisheries where catch is required to be recorded and submitted, estimated recreational harvest data based on voluntary angler interviews (the so-called Creel survey) are considered less precise.
-Here, we developed a temperature-dependent population dynamics model to overcome the common challenges of sparce and imprecise monitoring in inland fisheries.
-We conduct rigorous simulation testing and sensitivity analysis to evaluate the robustness of the model to estimate the effect of temperature on fish abundance.
+The US Midwest region presents an ideal case study due to the presence of diverse freshwater fish species that support prized recreational and subsistence fisheries and are experiencing rapid warming (Fig. 1).
+However, it also faces monitoring challenges that are common to many inland fisheries.
+The presence of a large number of geographically dispersed lakes means that monitoring surveys are sporadic and rarely occur in consecutive years.
+Furthermore, unlike in large-scale commercial fisheries where catch reporting is often required, recreational harvest data estimated from voluntary angler interviews (“creel” surveys) are considered less precise.
+Here, we developed a temperature-dependent population dynamics model to disentangle the impacts of fishing and lake warming on population dynamics while overcoming the common challenges posed by sparce and imprecise monitoring in inland fisheries.
+We conduct rigorous simulation testing and sensitivity analysis to confirm model skill despite limited data.
 Finally, we simulate two scenarios that assume the absence of fishing or temperature variation, respectively, to disentangle the impacts of the two factors on the abundance of freshwater fish populations.
 The application of this scalable approach in other regions would improve our understanding of the relative importance of fishing and climate change on the fluctuations of freshwater fish populations globally.

 Materials and Methods: